 Let's face it, life is constantly changing.
 New technology, new rules, and new trends.

-If you take the DIY route, you don’t know what you don’t know.
+If you take the DIY route to managing your money, you can make investment mistakes.
+You don’t know what you don’t know.
 You may think you know enough to invest, but then again there are likely things you missed in your research.
 How invested are you?
 How much time do you devote to your finances every month?
 It’s probably a fraction of what an advisor spends.

 Not only are advisors immersed in the financial markets daily, but Certified Financial Planners also take continuing education classes.

+With investments, it's easy to get analysis paralysis when you're sorting through all the research.
 Ever felt it?
 It’s frustrating.
 You spend hours researching a topic – whether it’s the best financial product or the best RV to buy for retirement – yet you still can’t make a decision.
-It’s analysis paralysis.
 You analyze every angle of every choice to the point of paralysis.

 It’s especially crucial for divorcees who are making financial decisions for themselves and their children but don’t have a companion with the same vested interest to bounce ideas off.

 Through a series of questions, your financial advisor will take you through a retirement checkup, and an analysis of your goals and retirement funds so together you can make the best decision for continued retirement growth.

 Financial advisors are always available to answer questions and guide your decisions.

 6. Financial advisors provide objective advice and are not emotional when the market is volatile.

 Let’s face it – money brings out the emotion in all of us.
 That’s because we work so hard to earn it.